PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Progress in neurosurgery: Contributions of women neurosurgeons in the Middle East](https://www.embase.com/search/results?subaction=viewrecord&id=L2011176626&from=export) _2021_ published in _J Clin Neurosci_
 - [Desalination and hydrodiplomacy: Refreshening transboundary water negotiations or adding salt to the wounds?](https://www.embase.com/search/results?subaction=viewrecord&id=L2010277918&from=export) _2021_ published in _Environ Sci Policy_
 - [Unspectacular spaces of slow wounding in Palestine](no-link) _2021_ published in _Trans.
 Inst.
 Br.
 Geogr._
-- [A National Reckoning: Israeli Soldiers' Depictions of Wartime Trauma in Autobiographical Graphic Novels](no-link) _2021_ published in _J.
-War Cult.
-Stud._
 - [Constraints to liberty of movement and attachment styles significantly account for well-being in three Palestinian samples](no-link) _2021_ published in _Eur.
 J. Psychotraumatol._
 - [Multigenerational reactions to situations of ongoing stress: Children's and parents' perspectives on facing a prolonged period of missile attacks](no-link) _2021_ published in _J.
 Fam.
 Trauma Child Custody Child Dev._
 - [A Generation 1.5 Palestinian Diaspora Child Refugee in Chile](no-link) _2021_ published in _J.
 Loss Trauma_